punss/merch-distribution/README.md

 ## Known Errors

 In some cases, despite installing the rethinkdb module from pip, it still might say module not found.
-In this case, `pip3 uninstall rethinkdb` and then install the module by cloning the GitHub repository for the module and running `setup.py`.
+In this case, you will have to install the module by cloning the [GitHub repository](https://github.com/rethinkdb/rethinkdb-python) and running `python3 setup.py install`.